Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 Refer to the [`SlashingRegistryCoordinator`](./SlashingRegistryCoordinator) for operator set functionality.

+#### Migration
+Existing AVSs upgrading to this version `RegistryCoordinator` will be in a state where both M2 quorum registration and operator set registration will be enabled.
+AVSs must be aware of this.
+Operator sets will be enabled on upon the first call to either `createDelegatedStakeQuorum` or `createSlashableStakeQuorum` which are inherited from the `SlashingRegistryCoordinator`.
+The suggested flow for this migration is as follows:
+1. Upgrade `RegistryCoordinator`
+2. Create delegated or slashable stake quorums via `createDelegatedStakeQuorum` or `createSlashableStakeQuorum`
+3. Allow time for operators to register for the new quorums using the `AllocationManager`
+4. After adequate time, disable M2 registration by calling `disableM2QuorumRegistration`, note that operators can still deregister from the legacy quorums.

 #### High-level Concepts

 This document organizes methods according to the following themes (click each to be taken to the relevant section):